 Prior to the COVID-19 pandemic, students are already in need of upskilling themselves for the workforce and now that the world is facing the COVID-19 pandemic head-on, we will further see the impact of it on students and it’s effect on the quality of their education.

-Communiteer will support universities in existing or newly created mentorship program connecting existing students with alumni and university program runners to later collaborate on social impact activities.
+Communiteer will support universities in existing or newly created mentorship program connecting existing students with corporate volunteers to collaborate on social impact projects.
 This will be an attractive offering for future and existing students looking to improve their employability.

 Communiteer will support university program runners integrating virtual volunteering in their placement programs, capstone subjects or as extracurricular activities.
 By leveraging the existing relationships built-in Stage 1, each group will be introduced to a not-for-profit client with a project on the Communiteer platform.
 The mentor will oversee the progress of the student carrying out the project.